iamsuteerth/WhatsApp-Clone/README.md

 ### As I am building the app, as per progress, snapshots of different app development stages are present in appropriately named branches.
 ### A Project TimeStamp Log will be present throughout and can be used to give you a jist of what I did and WHEN I did

+# Development Errors
+- When you are replying to a big message or something like that, render overflow error when keyboard brought up

+- Alignment of sender user text

+- Status can be too slow to load sometimes
 ## Project Time STAMP LOG

 | Day        | Total Time (Min) | Comments                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Session No. |